 The Watchdog Timer is a counter that, once in an overflow state, forces the microcontroller into a reset condition.
 The purpose of the Watchdog Timer is to reset the microcontroller if it enters an erroneous processor state (possibly caused by electrical noise or RFI) within a reasonable period of time.
 When enabled, the Watchdog circuit generates a system reset if the user program fails to reload the Watchdog Timer within a specified length of time, known as the Watchdog Interval.
-This interval varies, depending on the chosen microcontroller clock frequency.

-The Watchdog Timer consists of an 8-bit counter with an 16-bit prescaler.
-The prescaler is fed with a signal whose frequency is $\frac{1}{6}f{clk}$ (1 MHz for 6 MHz 80C51 core).
+The Watchdog Timer consists of an 8-bit counter with a 16-bit prescaler.
+The prescaler is fed with a signal whose frequency is $\frac{1}{6}f{clk}$ (2 MHz for 12 MHz 80C51 core).
 The 8-bit counter is incremented every 't' seconds where: